solidpixel/solidpixel.github.io/_posts/2022-04-22-astc_optimization.md

   variably-sparse memory
 * **26 Apr '22:** Added section on wide vectorization.
-* **30 Apr '22:** Added section on approximate SIMD reciprocals, and the follow un on NEON select performance.
+* **30 Apr '22:** Added section on approximate SIMD reciprocals, and the follow on about NEON select performance.